Civlac/SRWLED-Wiki/Reactive-Animations.md

 **FFT Sliders:**
 1. FFT3 (custom): This acts as a form of squelch.
 As long as the FFT output is below the threshold that can be set with FFT3 there will be no lights.
 (Setting this lower will result in more lights while setting this higher will result in less lights)

-### Waterfall
-FFT version of a Waterfall.

-**Sliders used:**
-1. Speed: This determines the time delay before each pixel is moved down the line.
-1. Intensity: Adjustable base colour.

-### Freqpixel
-Random pixels by frequency.

-**Sliders used:**
-1. Speed: Adjustable fade rate.
-Keep it high.
-1. Intensity: Adjustable base colour.

-### Binmap
-This routine maps ALL of the bins throughout the length of the LEDs.
-Currently, it seems to mirror the data.

-**Sliders used:**
-1. Intensity.

-### Noisepeak
-Blast/fade a single frequency assigned limited palette of perlin noise to the beat (err, really detected peak).

-**Sliders used:**
-1. Speed: Adjustable fade rate.
-Keep it high.
-1. Intensity: Adjustable base colour.

-### Puddlepeak
-Blast frequency coloured puddles randomly up and down the strand.

-**Sliders used:**
-1. Speed: Adjustable fade rate.
-Keep it high.
-1. Intensity: Size of puddles.

-### Noisemove
-Using perlin sound as movement for 3 different frequency bins.

-**Sliders used:**
-1. Speed: Speed of perlin movement.
-1. Intensity: To be added as fade rate.